geodynamics/citcoms/README.md

 1. Fixed pid file output for lith_age_min, z_interface, and output_optional

 ### Ultra-low velocity zone (grep for 'DJB ULVZ")
 1. Modifications to enable ULVZ modelling as in Bower et al. (2011), so that Dan can work using just one version of CitcomS.
-These amendments will not affect the data assimilation in any way.
+These amendments will not affect the data assimilation.
     - domain volumes for absolute tracer method for different initial ULVZ volumes
     - permeable domain for regional models
     - sine perturbation for initial temperature